groyal/OrekaSIPTap/README.md

 Based on [OrecX](http://www.orecx.com/open-source/) [Oreka](https://github.com/OrecX/Oreka),
 This is the low level SIP Tapping component that listens to SIP call events and where it sees an event, create the metadata and then record the media via RTP.

-It interfaces to another component through an embedded HTTP client (usually http://localhost:8080).
+It interfaces to another component through an embedded HTTP client (default http://localhost:9000/orktrack/command).
 The other project is SIPRecordingAgent.

 The SIP